Neutral Pion Photoproduction in a Regge Model

 The parameters of the Regge model from Sec.~\ref{sec:model} are determined as follows.
 First we fix the vector Regge pole and the associated Regge cut parameters by fitting the differential cross section of photoproduction on the proton target.
 This does not determine the isospin of the vector exchange.
 The axial vector pole contribution to the differential cross section is small, ({\it cf.} Sec. ~\ref{cvd}) and in the fit to the cross section it is ignored.
-The axial vetoer Regge pole parameters are determined by fitting the beam asymmetry, once the vector exchanges are fixed by the differential cross section.
+The axial vector Regge pole parameters are determined by fitting the beam asymmetry, once the vector exchanges are fixed by the differential cross section.
 The target and recoil asymmetries are not included in the fits and constitute a prediction of the model.

-We include in the fit the data from~\cite{Anderson:1971xh} and~\cite{Barish:1974qg} in the kinematical range $E_\gamma \ge 6$ GeV and $|t|\le 3$ GeV$^2$.
-We also include data from~\cite{Braunschweig:1973wd} for $E_\gamma \ge 4$ GeV and $0.01 < |t| \le 3$ (in GeV$^2$).
-We exclude the region $|t|< 0.01\mbox{ GeV}^2$ since it is dominated by the Primakoff process.
+We include in the fit the data from~\cite{Anderson:1971xh} and~\cite{Barish:1974qg} in the kinematical range $E_\gamma \ge 6$ GeV and for $\cos\theta_s\ge0.6$.
+We also include data from~\cite{Braunschweig:1973wd} and \cite{Anderson:1976ph} for $E_\gamma \ge 4$ GeV and $\cos\theta_s\ge0.6$.
+We exclude the very forward region $|t|< 0.01\mbox{ GeV}^2$ since it is dominated by the Primakoff process\footnote{For a parametrization of the Primakoff effect in neutral pion photoproduction see Refs~\cite{Sibirtsev:2009kw} and~\cite{Laget:2005be}.}.
 We do not include the data from~\cite{Bolon:1967zy}, which is compatible with the other data, but has much wider $t$-bins and no data points close to the forward direction.
-We have found that the lower energy data $E_\gamma<4$ GeV from~\cite{Braunschweig:1973wd} results in a significantly larger $\chi^2/\text{d.o.f.}>2$ compared to the other sets.
-Therefore we fix the model parameters in data above 4 GeV and predict the cross section in the lower energy range $E_\gamma<4$ GeV.
+We have found that the lower energy data $E_\gamma<4$ GeV results in a significantly larger $\chi^2/\text{d.o.f.}$ compared to the other sets.
+Therefore we fix model parameters using data above 4 GeV and predict the cross section in the lower energy range $E_\gamma<4$ GeV.
 For $E_\gamma\ge 4$ GeV the model reproduces the data in the whole range of $|t|\le 3$~GeV$^2$.
-Overall the fit results in $\chi^2/\text{d.o.f.}=1.75$ and for the parameters of the vector pole and cut are find (with $\alpha'$ is in GeV$^{-2}$)
+Overall the fit results in $\chi^2/\text{d.o.f.}=3.43$ and for the parameters of the vector pole and cut are find (with $\alpha'$ is in GeV$^{-2}$)

-Although we did not constrain parameters of the trajectories, the fit finds the vector trajectory consent with expectations, {\it cf.} Eq.~\eqref{eq:OSalpha}.
+Although we did not constrain parameters of the trajectories, the fit finds the vector trajectory consistent with expectations, {\it cf.} Eq.~\eqref{eq:OSalpha}.